Every community has issues with problem gambling, but not everyone responds to the issue the same way.

 Neighborhood Youth Academy

-equipped with the tools to tackle an ever evolving issue?
+How do we ensure that the next generation is equipped with the tools to tackle an ever evolving issue?

 Working with college-bound student athletes in the Twin Cities region, the Neighborhood Youth Academy helps aspiring players develop the values and mental discipline to pursue successful college careers.
 As a part of this training, DHS collaborated with NYA and athletes to develop a video explaining the dangers of sports gambling, since even casual betting among friends can put precious scholarships at risk.
 A lot was learned in the process, including the prevalence of betting within popular sports video games: placing money on game outcomes, contents of virtual “loot lockers” and much more.
 Student athletes not only informed the video’s content, they also used their energy in front of the camera, working with our producer to create a fast-paced, informative video that coaches can share with their teams.